| May I say a few words about getting older? Thank you. The subject is particularly on my mind -- and, I wager, on the minds of many other

 trying to pull away.
 Ive got a lot of good ideas, he informed me, by way

+of farewell.
+Im kind of an idea guy.
 I dont want you to have any ideas, I replied, gunning the engine.

+I just want you to mulch the beds.
 For the rest of the afternoon I fretted mildly, but by degrees the idea that I might

 actually come home from work and find things looking spruce and ship-shape took hold, and